Binghamton-University-Table-Tennis/website/README.md

 - An about us page
 - The ITTF rules for table tennis
 - A contact page
+- Home page with club info, updates, and links to other social media

 For admins only:
 - Track attendances at each practice (including late members)